-It’s Healthcare Assistants like Paula who are responsible for this change in mindset.
+It’s carers like Paula who are responsible for this change in mindset.
 They make themselves indispensable because of the huge differences they make in people’s daily lives.

 Comfort Keepers Offers Flexible Working Hours if you Join our Team

-Many of our Healthcare Assistants have to juggle other personal commitments along with their careers.
+Many of our carers have to juggle other personal commitments along with their careers.
 Comfort Keepers is able to offer a variety of flexible hours to suit all kinds of lifestyles.